Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Bingley Arts Centre

-These community consultations are designed to find out what people want and expect in Bingley in terms of creative opportunities – and where the gaps and barriers are.
+These community consultations were designed to find out what people want and expect in Bingley in terms of creative opportunities – and where the gaps and barriers are.
 From this learning, they plan to engage freelance arts professionals and their community groups to run free creative participation workshops, kickstarting new activities and reinvigorating existing community creative organisations.

 Bradford Foundation Trust